 The majority of the Company's assets and liabilities have been classified as financial instruments in accordance with IAS 32 "Financial Instruments: Presentation".
-The Company's financial instruments comprise a mortgage portfolio with an embedded derivative (Financial assets held at fair value through profit or loss ("financial assets at FVTPL")), cash and other liquid resources, loan notes in issue with an embedded derivative (Financial liabilities designated at fair value through profit or loss ("financial liabilities at FVTPL")) and various other receivables and payables that arise directly from its operations.
+The Company's financial instruments comprise a mortgage portfolio with an embedded derivative (Financial assets held at fair value through profit or loss ("Financial assets at FVTPL")), cash liquid resources, interest-bearing loan notes with an embedded derivative (Financial liabilities designated at fair value through profit or loss ("Financial liabilities at FVTPL")) and various other receivables and payables that arise directly from its operations.